AlexAnguloMtz/Java-Swing-Calculator/README.md

    - Four Strategies that implement 'Operation', which are 'Add, Substract, Divide and Multiply'
    - 'Calculator', which holds a collection with all the implementations of 'Operation'.
      The Calculator class actually does not perform calculations, it delegates to the corresponding Strategy class.
-     This follows the Single Responsibility Principle, as every class has only one reason to change.
-It also follows the Open-Closed principle, as functionality can be easily extended by adding a new Strategy class.
+     This follows the **Single Responsibility Principle**, as every class has only one reason to change.
+It also follows the **Open-Closed Principle**, as functionality can be easily extended by adding a new Strategy class.
    - 'CalculatorState', base interface for the State pattern

 * Controller: